Eesha-Jain/simap3/README.rst

 Overview
 --------

+This is the python 3 adaptation of the SIMA (Sequential IMage Analysis) calcium imaging preprocessing pipeline developed by the Losonczy lab.
+See below for the original description of SIMA.
+We have also updated the package to enable parallel processing.

-SIMA (Sequential IMage Analysis) is an Open Source package for analysis of time-series imaging data arising from fluorescence microscopy.
+SIMA is an Open Source package for analysis of time-series imaging data arising from fluorescence microscopy.
 The functionality of this package includes: